 ‘You’d see that for …miles.’

 Andy was already a conspirator.
-He didn’t know it yet, the Judge, on the counsel of the Earnest Psychologist, with appalled leniency in her eyes, would later abnegate it, but Andy knew, George knew, they were now in this together.
+He didn’t know it yet, the Judge, on the counsel of another, quite equally earnest, psychologist, with appalled leniency in her eyes, would later abnegate it, but Andy knew, and George knew, they were now in this together.

 ‘Better get a move on then.’

-George shut the computer and stood up, now in is moderate but lanky length towering over little Andy.
+George shut the computer and stood up, now in his moderate but lanky length towering over little Andy.
 He ruffled his hair.
 Andy felt a shudder of delight charge through his young body.
-The fear of the forbidden paired with a first, inexplicable lust.
+The fear of the forbidden, paired with a ripple of inexplicable lust.